 The first change done by the Phoenix team was to rewrite router imports to aliases, like this:

 # web.ex - import HexpmWeb.Router.Helpers + alias HexpmWeb.Router.Helpers, as: Routes # lib/hexpm_web/controllers/dashboard_controller.ex - redirect(conn, to: dashboard_path(conn, :profile)) + redirect(conn, to: Routes.dashboard_path(conn, :profile))

-In Elixir v1.10 and earlier, imports were considered compile-time dependencies, so this change yielded large improvements to recompilation times.
-Elixir v1.11 improved its compiler so imports are now tagged as exports, no longer making this change strictly required.
+In Elixir v1.10 and earlier, imports were considered compile-time dependencies, so this change yielded large improvements in recompilation times.
+Elixir v1.11 improved its compiler so imports are now tagged as export dependencies, therefore this change is no longer strictly required.
 Still, moving from imports to aliases converts them from an export to a runtime dependency.
 Furthermore, many developers prefer aliases over imports as it makes the code clearer.

 The second change was related to plugs.
 First just a tiny bit of background.
 Here’s a sample plug: